stefshox/insightful/README.md

 A RESTful API that gives more insight on the information given from the SpaceX-API

+## Requirements

+1. Docker Engine for Linux / Docker desktop for MacOS and Windows
+2. docker-compose (for Linux) (version > 1.27.0)

 ## Usage

 Start docker container with a python image and flask development server ("sudo" before command for Linux users if needed)